 5 Common Side-Effects of Vaccination in Babies

 As a parent, you would want to do everything to make sure your little one is safe and healthy.
 An essential step in caring for your baby is getting him vaccinated.
 You will be required to give quite a few shots or vaccinations to your baby in his first year after birth to protect him from various fatal illnesses and infections.
-However, your baby’s woes may not come to an end with the shot, and sometimes it may cause side-effects.
-Though most of the vaccination side-effects are normal and may not cause many problems to your child, sometimes more severe side-effects can arise, causing great discomfort to your baby.
-In the following article, we shall discuss everything about vaccination side-effects in babies.
+However, your baby’s woes may not come to an end with the shot, and sometimes it may cause side effects.
+Though most of the vaccination side effects are normal and may not cause many problems to your child, sometimes more severe side effects can arise, causing great discomfort to your baby.
+In the following article, we shall discuss everything about the side effects of vaccination on babies.

-It is very normal for parents to worry about vaccination’s side-effects in babies.
-However, it is equally crucial for the parents to understand that there is no need to panic because just the way certain medicines may cause mild to severe side-effects in babies, the same applies to vaccinations as well.
-Mostly the side-effects are mild and subside within a few days without any major medical intervention.
+It is very normal for parents to worry about vaccination’s side effects on babies.
+However, it is equally crucial for the parents to understand that there is no need to panic because just the way certain medicines may cause mild to severe side effects in babies, the same applies to vaccinations as well (1).
+Mostly, the side effects are mild and subside within a few days without any major medical intervention (2).

-Babies fall sick very often, and sometimes they may come up with something at the same time when they get a shot.
-Under such situations, it is often misunderstood as side-effects of the vaccination.
+Babies fall sick very often, and sometimes, they may come up with something at the same time when they get a shot.
+Under such situations, it is often misunderstood as a side effect of the vaccination.
 Similarly, some vaccinations coincide with the time when most developmental delays are reported (such as MMR, which is administered at 12-15 months), so it doesn’t really mean that a certain vaccination may be causing developmental delays in babies.

-Some babies may develop side-effects due to the administration of a particular vaccination, but these are very mild and can get easily cured.
-Though sometimes serious side-effects are reported too, these are a very rare occurrence.
+Some babies may develop side effects due to a particular vaccination, but these are very mild and can be easily cured.
+Though sometimes serious side effects are also reported, like anaphylaxis which can happen within minutes of administration, these are a very rare occurrence (3).

-Here are some common side-effects or adverse effects of vaccines in babies:
+Here are some common side effects or adverse effects of vaccines in babies as per the U.S. Department of Health and Human Services (4):

 1. Fever